 Fuse sizing: Typically the fuse is rated 50% more than the maximum power draw of the linear actuator, so for instance if your linear actuator is rated for 5 amps max, use a 7.5-amp fuse.
 For a 6-amp linear actuator, use a 10-amp fuse.

 Wire gauge: 16-gauge or 18-gauge wire should be fine, unless you are using more than a few feet of wire for some reason.

 Wire connectors: I used spade terminals to connect wires to the timers & battery tabs.
 Keep in mind you’ll need to use a larger size terminal (than your wiring) when you splice 2 wires into one terminal.
-You can order a nice assortment of terminals on Amazon for $14, or your local hardware store typically sells individual spade terminals from the small parts drawers.
+You can order a nice assortment of terminals on Amazon, or your local hardware store typically sells individual spade terminals from the small parts drawers.

 Timer setup: First, set the time.
 Hold down the “clock” button & (still holding down “clock”) press D/H/M buttons to set day of the week, hour & minute.

 Then press & release the “P” button.
 The number in the lower left shows the timer event number (1, 2, 3 etc) & whether you are setting the ON or OFF time for each event.
 So the first time you press “P” the timer shows “1” and “ON” in the corner — you are setting the start time for the first event.
-Press the D/H/M buttons to set the event start info.
-To have the event occur every day, push “D” until all the days of the week are shown (MO TU WE TH FR SA SU).
-When you’re done setting the event start info, press “P” again & set the same info for the first event’s end time.
+Press the H/M buttons to set the event start info.
+To have the event occur every day, make sure the display indicates “MO TU WE TH FR SA SU”.
+To change it, push the “D” button.
+When you’re done setting the event start info, press “P” again & set the same info for the event’s end time.
 Press the clock button when you’re done.